absimas/VideoClipper/README.md

         	}
         */

-**Note:** Code in step 3 needs to be uncommented only when:
+    **Note:** This code needs to be uncommented only when:
     - You're compiling for the first time (and lib still doesn't exist)
     - You've made changes in the native source code, e.g. `vc.c`

 ## Functionality
 Currently the app can accomplish the following: